OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/defi/dtvl.md

 ---
 title: dtvl
-description: This page of the documentation provides information about OpenBB's dtvl model and view functions.
+description: "This page of the documentation provides information about OpenBB's dtvl" model and view functions.
 The model function returns details about the historical Total Value Locked (TVL) of a specified DeFi protocol, while the view function allows for the plotting of TVL data across various decentralized applications (dApps).